 There is a parking lot right next to The Color Park; however, note that access is reserved during the workweek.
 For those visiting Monday-Friday, you'll either want to park a few blocks away in permit areas (limited hours) or pay to park at a meter/lot nearby.

 With a name like Fineview, you have to imagine that this North Side neighborhood has a pretty fine view.

-Although not a grand view like that other appropriately named street we all know of (I can't help myself, sorry), the lookout on Fineview has a great perspective of the city that features many iconic buildings, PNC Park, the Steelers stadium, and several bridges which is a great complimentary spot to the more popular lookouts on Mount Washington.
+Although not a grand view like that other appropriately named street we all know of (I can't help myself, sorry), the lookout on Fineview has a great perspective of the city that features many iconic buildings, PNC Park, Heinz Field, and several bridges which is a great complimentary spot to the more popular lookouts on Mount Washington.

 One unique feature here is that there is also a local baseball diamond, Fineview Fields, visible in the foreground of the view- making Fineview's lookout perhaps the most beautiful place to watch amateur baseball in the city (with the Arlington Ballfield in South Side Slopes being a close second).

 The Fineview viewpoint is located at the corner of Meadville Street and Catoma Street.